Abdelrahman-Abuhelal/Training-Management-Platform/README.md

 - HR managers can create any type of review form questions.
 - Trainees can register their personal details (Profile).
 - Trainees can submit their form answers.
+- Supervisors can view their trainees.
+- Supervisors can assign tasks to their trainees.

 ## Tools Used to build the project:
 - Java JDK v21